 Pisa is overrun with tourists.
 There is nothing to see in the city beyond the tower where you will run into hundreds of tourists taking the exact same photo.
 Every so often, the quietness of the city will be interrupted with the shrill tweet of a whistle from a police officer demanding everyone get off from the surrounding grass area.
 If you must visit, make it quick.
 Perhaps a day trip from Florence.

-Cancun, Mexico from Murissa Shalapata at The Wanderfull Traveler
+From Murissa Shalapata at The Wanderfull Traveler

 Cancun is a tourist trap as you can probably imagine with authentic Mexican food being a rarity, poor beaches with little to no snorkeling, kitschy resorts with drunken suburban nightlife looking for a numbing break from reality (hey, we all need it sometimes but please don’t find it in the hot tub!), bad food and sweet drinks.
 As you can imagine I am describing my first and last Mexican all-inclusive resort experience.
 As an alternative I would suggest Cozumel Island as a safe beach paradise option.